-The word budget is often met with an adolescent reaction, such as “Do I have to?”.
-I too share that same opinion, and show my resistance by breaking a few rules.
+The word budget is usually associated as four-letter word and prompts feelings of dread and complaining.
+Don’t worry, I too share that same opinion, and show my resistance by breaking a few rules.

-I like to think of my budgets as “spending plans” and prefer to be more flexible with my money and financial goals.
+I like to think of my budgets as a “spending plan” instead of a budget and prefer to be more flexible with my money and financial goals.

 However, this is not to say that budgets don’t have their place.
 As much as we don’t like them, they are still a very necessary weapon for any financial arsenal.
 They help straighten out our habits and make our long-term money goals more attainable.